apache/iotdb/docs/UserGuide/System-Tools/Metric-Tool.md

 # The default value is false，change it to true and start/restart you IoTDB server, then you will get the metrics data.
 enableMetric: false

-# IoTDB provides metrics data both in JMX and Prometheus format.
+# IoTDB provides metrics data both in JMX , Prometheus and IoTDB format.
+IoTDB is off by default.
 metricReporterList:
   - jmx
   - prometheus
+   # - iotdb

 # You can choose the underlying inplementation of the framework, dropwizard or micrometer, the latter is recommended.
 monitorType: micrometer